IlkomUNJ/io-uring-reverse-engineering-team-4/source_information.md

 ### splice.h
 Declares interfaces for splice operations between file descriptors.
 Contains definitions for pipe and file splicing parameters.
 Provides declarations for zero-copy data transfer operations through io_uring.

+### advise.h
+Declares functions for asynchronous memory and file advice operations in io_uring.
+Enables non-blocking madvise and fadvise system calls.

+### alloc_cache.c
+Implements memory caching for efficient request allocation.
+Optimizes reuse of structures to reduce allocation overhead.

+### alloc_cache.h
+Declares structures and APIs for allocation caching.
+Interfaces used by internal io_uring memory managers.

+### cancel.c
+Implements logic to cancel in-flight io_uring requests.
+Handles request lookup, validation, and cancellation safely.

+### cancel.h
+Declares cancellation functions and structures.
+Provides prototypes for use in other io_uring modules.

+### epoll.c
+Handles integration of epoll with io_uring operations.
+Implements event polling and readiness tracking.

+### epoll.h
+Declares epoll support functions for io_uring.
+Interfaces for registering and polling events.

+### eventfd.c
+Implements support for eventfd-based notifications.
+Used for signaling and waking up io_uring users.

+Certainly!
+Here's a clearly separated and concise two-line description for each .c (implementation) and .h (header) file in the io_uring directory, highlighting their distinct roles:

+### advise.h
+Declares interfaces for  madvise  and  fadvise in io_uring.
+Used for asynchronous memory and file advisory operations.

+### alloc_cache.c
+Implements memory caching for efficient request allocation.
+Optimizes reuse of structures to reduce allocation overhead.

+### alloc_cache.h
+Declares structures and APIs for allocation caching.
+Interfaces used by internal io_uring memory managers.

+### cancel.c
+Implements logic to cancel in-flight io_uring requests.
+Handles request lookup, validation, and cancellation safely.

+### cancel.h
+Declares cancellation functions and structures.
+Provides prototypes for use in other io_uring modules.

+### epoll.c
+Handles integration of epoll with io_uring operations.
+Implements event polling and readiness tracking.

+### epoll.h
+Declares epoll support functions for io_uring.
+Interfaces for registering and polling events.

+### eventfd.c
+Implements support for eventfd-based notifications.
+Used for signaling and waking up io_uring users.

+### eventfd.h
+Declares eventfd helper functions and types.
+Provides interfaces for eventfd registration and use.

+### fdinfo.c
+Implements proc file descriptor info reporting.
+Used to expose io_uring details via fdinfo.

+### fdinfo.h
+Declares helper functions for populating fdinfo data.
+Interfaces used in user-space debugging and monitoring.

+### filetable.c
+Manages file descriptor tables in io_uring.
+Tracks file references and ensures safe access.

+### filetable.h
+Declares file table management interfaces.
+Defines functions for table allocation and cleanup.

+### fs.c
+Handles filesystem-related io_uring operations.
+Implements open, statx, and related syscalls.

+### fs.h
+Declares file system helper functions and types.
+Interfaces for handling file-based io_uring commands.

+### futex.c
+Implements futex wait/wake support for io_uring.
+Handles efficient user-space synchronization.

+### futex.h
+Declares interfaces for futex support in io_uring.
+Used for defining futex command handling.

+### built-in.a
+Static archive of compiled io_uring object files.
+Linked into the kernel to provide io_uring features.